The urine chloride test measures the amount of chloride in a certain volume of urine.

 Your provider may order this test if you have signs of a condition that affects body fluids or acid-base balance.

-The normal range is 110 to 250 milliequivalents per day (mEq/day).
-This range depends greatly on the amount of salt and fluid you consume.
+The normal range is 110 to 250 mEq/day.
+This range depends on the amount of salt and fluid you take in.